This Sporting Life (radio program): Humour and terms

 In his roundup of the 2006 Melbourne Cup, Nelson described the unusual hat he had worn to the event, which was fashioned in the form of a miniature chicken-processing factory, and which automatically dispensed tiny chickens for "the kiddies".
 The duo have also long been advocates of the concept of employing "celebrity shooters" at racing fixtures—i.e. hiring well-known personalities to 'put down' horses that are badly injured during races and in 2008 they energetically promoted the concept of a national pig-shoot for peace.

 TV programming is another favourite target for duo's satire.
-Responding to the growth in reality TV programming, Roy suggested several innovative new programmes including "Celebrities With Gastric" and "Celebrity Horses With Gastric".
+Responding to the growth in reality TV programming, Slaven suggested several innovative new programs including "Celebrities With Gastric" and "Celebrity Horses With Gastric".

-Cricket legend Sir Donald Bradman has long been a target of the duo's satire, and it is now well established—at least according to Roy & HG—that Bradman was a spy for the Japanese during World War II.
+Cricket legend Sir Donald Bradman has long been a target of the duo's satire, and it is now well established—at least according to Roy and HG—that Bradman was a spy for the Japanese during World War II.
 They have also deduced that, in his twilight years, "The Don" was locked in a shed at the back of his house in Bowral, NSW and forced to sign millions of items of all descriptions in order to capitalise on the inevitably lucrative market in Bradman memorabilia that would emerge after his death.